tkishel/pe_tune/README.md

 ## Description

+> The fault, dear Brutus, is not in our stars, but in our defaults, that we are under-allocated.

 This module provides a Puppet subcommand that outputs settings for Puppet Enterprise services based upon available hardware resources.

 ## Setup